fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.RecoveryServices.Backup/v1.0.4/Wait-AzureRmRecoveryServicesBackupJob.md

 ```

 ## DESCRIPTION
-The **Wait-AzureRmRecoveryServicesBackupJob** cmdlet waits for an azure_2 Backup job to finish.
+The **Wait-AzureRmRecoveryServicesBackupJob** cmdlet waits for an Azure Backup job to finish.
 Backup jobs can take a long time.
 If you run a backup job as part of a script, you may want to force the script to wait for job to finish before it continues to other tasks.